Chart Color Schemes

 Cultural Diversity

-Cairns City is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Cairns City was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Cairns City has a high level of cultural diversity, with 26.7% of its population speaking a language other than English at home and 42.3% born overseas.
-Christianity is the predominant religion in Cairns City, accounting for 45.6% of people.
-Judaism is overrepresented compared to the rest of Queensland, comprising 0.4% of Cairns City's population versus 0.1%.
+Christianity is the predominant religion in Cairns City, comprising 45.6% of the population.
+Judaism is overrepresented compared to the rest of Queensland, making up 0.4% of Cairns City's population versus 0.1%.

 Frequently Asked Questions - Diversity